-Laboratory Performance of Wi-Fi IEEE 802.11 B,G WPA2 Point-to-Point Links: a Case Study
+Performance Evaluation of Wi-Fi IEEE 802.11 A,G WPA2 PTP Links: a Case Study

-J. A. R. Pacheco de Carvalho, H. Veiga, N. Marques, C. F. Ribeiro Pacheco, A. D. Reis
+J. A. R. Pacheco de Carvalho, H. Veiga, C. F. Ribeiro Pacheco, A. D. Reis

-Abstract-Wireless communications using microwaves are increasingly important, e.g. Wi-Fi.
-Performance is a crucial issue, leading to more reliable and efficient communications.
-Security is equally very important.
-Laboratory measurements are made about several performance aspects of Wi-Fi (IEEE 802.11b, g) WPA2 point-to-point links.
-A contribution is given to performance evaluation of this technology under WPA2 encryption, using available equipments (WRT54GL wireless routers from Linksys).
+Abstract-Wireless communications using microwaves are increasingly important, such as Wi-Fi.
+Performance is a most fundamental issue, leading to more reliable and efficient communications.
+Security is equally very important. are Laboratory measurements made about several performance aspects of Wi-Fi (IEEE 802.11a, g) WPA2 point-to-point links.
+A contribution is given to performance evaluation of this technology under WPA2 encryption, using available equipments (DAP-1522 access points from D-Link and WPC600N adapters from Linksys).
 Detailed results are presented and discussed, namely at OSI levels 4 and 7, from TCP, UDP and FTP experiments: TCP throughput, jitter, percentage datagram loss and FTP transfer rate.
 Comparisons are made to corresponding results obtained for open links.
 Conclusions are drawn about the comparative performance of the links.

-Index Terms-Wi-Fi, WLAN, WPA2 Point-to-Point Links, IEEE 802.11b, IEEE 802.11g, Wireless Network Laboratory Performance.
+Index Terms-Wi-Fi, WLAN, WPA2 Point-to-Point Links, IEEE 802.11a, IEEE 802.11g, Wireless Network Laboratory Performance.